-To expedite your request, please have the animal's ACS id#(A123456) or SAPA#12345 readily available.
-An email should also be sent to:
+To expedite your request, please have the animal's ACS id#(A123456) or we will not be responsible for any of the costs incurred.

-appointment@sanantoniopetsalive.or g
+SAPA#12345 readily available.
+An email should also be sent to: appointment@sanantoniopetsalive.or g

 SAPA! has agreements with low-cost emergency veterinary care across the city.
 With prior approval from the Medical Director, you may be able to utilize one of these medical facilities in an emergency.
-Please note that if you decide to take the foster animal directly to an veterinary facility emergencv without prior approval from SAPA!, we will not be responsible for any of the costs incurred.
+Please note that if you decide to take the foster animal directly to an emergency veterinary facility without prior approval from SAPA!,